Probing Spin and Lifetime Correlations in Entangled Hyperon-AntiHyperon Pairs: Introduction

-A particle's decay can be regarded as a generalized quantum measurement.
-In previous treatments, the decays of $\Lambda$ and $\bar{\Lambda}$ in an entangled pair were regarded as independent measurement~\cite{Wu:2024mtj}, implying no intrinsic correlation in their decay times.
-Importantly, however, no known symmetry requirements or superselection rule in quantum mechanics forbids correlations between the decay times of two spatially separated entangled particles.
-In fact, once two particles interact they no longer behave as separate carriers of pre‑written instructions, but share a single entangled wavefunction that cannot be factorized over distance.
-When we measure one particle and force part of this joint wavefunction to take a definite value, the remainder of the wavefunction must adjust instantly—not because any signal has traversed space, but because the theory simply does not permit that part of the wavefunction to remain in two incompatible branches at once.
-By contrast, for truly independent decays each hyperon’s survival probability follows its own exponential decay law, so the joint probability factorizes as
+A particle’s decay can be regarded as the result of a generalized quantum measurement.
+In previous treatments, the decays of $\Lambda$ and $\bar{\Lambda}$ in an entangled pair were regarded as independent measurements~\cite{Wu:2024mtj}, implying no intrinsic correlation in their decay times.
+Importantly, however, no known symmetry principle or superselection rule in quantum mechanics forbids correlations between the decay times of two spatially separated entangled particles.
+Once two particles are entangled they share a single nonseparable wavefunction, so a measurement that partially collapses it on one side constrains the remaining degrees of freedom on the other—not by signal propagation, but because the joint state cannot simultaneously occupy incompatible branches.
+By contrast, for truly independent decays each hyperon’s survival probability follows its own exponential law, so the joint probability factorizes as

-and any covariance $\langle (t_1 - \bar{t})(t_2-\bar{t})\rangle $ vanishes.
-Moreover, when viewed in isolation each decay time is not a conserved property but arises from the intrinsic, memoryless stochastic nature of an unstable state, yielding the familiar exponential lifetime distribution.
-Recall that if \(P(t)\) is the survival probability up to time \(t\), and the instantaneous decay rate is a constant \(\Gamma\), then
+and any covariance \(\langle (t_1 - \bar{t})(t_2-\bar{t})\rangle\) vanishes.
+Furthermore, when viewed in isolation each decay time reflects the intrinsic memoryless stochastic nature of an unstable state, yielding the familiar exponential distribution: if \(P(t)\) is the survival probability and the instantaneous decay rate is constant \(\Gamma\), then